jzoom/flutter_jpush/example/README.md

-# jpush_example
+# flutter_jpush_example

-Demonstrates how to use the jpush plugin.
+Demonstrates how to use the flutter_jpush plugin.

 ## Getting Started